-Teachers, activists and local residents in Oaxaca, Mexico are preparing to march today to mark the first anniversary of a bloody crackdown on striking school teachers that sparked last year’s popular uprising.
+Teachers, activists and local residents in Oaxaca, Mexico, are preparing to march today to mark the first anniversary of a bloody crackdown on striking school teachers that sparked last year’s popular uprising.
 We get a report from independent journalist and Global Exchange Human Rights Fellow John Gibler.

 This is a rush transcript.
 Copy may not be in its final form.

 JOHN GIBLER: Good morning.
-At 4:00 a.m. this morning, exactly a year after Oaxaca State Governor Ulises Ruiz sent over 1,000 riot police to violently lift the striking teachers in the center of the city, members of the Oaxaca People’s Popular Assembly, or APPO, set off bottle rockets across the city, using the protestor’s famous hand-made alarm systems to commemorate the one-year anniversary of the police raid, that then set off a six-month unarmed uprising.
-After parapolice death squads killed over sixteen protestors and the New York [inaudible] journalist, Brad Will, in late October last year, then President Fox ordered federal police to take over control of the city.
-And though massive protests continued, a clash with the police on November 25 of last year led to a massive crackdown and arrests of over 100 people.
+At 4:00 a.m. this morning, exactly a year after Oaxaca State Governor Ulises Ruiz sent over a thousand riot police to violently lift the protest camp of striking teachers in the center of the city, members of the Oaxaca People’s Popular Assembly, or APPO, set off bottle rockets across the city, using the protesters’ famous hand-made alarm system to commemorate the one-year anniversary of the police raid, that then set off a six-month unarmed uprising.
+After parapolice death squads killed over 16 protesters and the New York Indymedia journalist Brad Will in late October last year, then-President Fox ordered federal police to take over control of the city.
+And though massive protests continued, a clash with the police on November 25th of last year led to a massive crackdown, arrests of over 100 people.
 In the weeks and months that followed, parapolice groups continued to arrest and torture movement participants.
-Only a month ago, police grabbed David Vonegas–an APPO activist and council member–off the streets first accusing him of selling drugs and only later, of burning buildings during the clash with police on November 15th—or, 25th.
+Only a month ago, police grabbed David Venegas, an APPO activist and council member, off the street, first accusing him of selling drugs and, only later, of burning buildings during the clash with police on November 15th—or, 25th.